Iakobs/godot-google-play-game-services-android-plugin/REFERENCE.md

 #### leaderboardLoaded(leaderboard: String)

-This signal is emitted when calling the [loadLeaderboard] method.
+This signal is emitted when calling the `loadLeaderboard` method.
-Returns A JSON string with a [com.google.android.gms.games.leaderboard.Leaderboard](https://developers.google.com/android/reference/com/google/android/gms/games/leaderboard/Leaderboard).
+Returns A JSON string with a [Leaderboard](https://developers.google.com/android/reference/com/google/android/gms/games/leaderboard/Leaderboard).

 ### Players